DLR-RM/BlenderProc/CONTRIBUTING.md

 * Fix description: short walk-through the concept of the solution.

 If it is a bug fix PR:
-* Verify that examples that use the fixed modules are working and their READMEs are updated if that was needed.
+* Verify that examples that use the fixed modules are working and their READMEs are updated if that is needed.

 If it is an enchancement/feature PR:
 * Provide a new example if major feature or enchancement is introduced.